BBA in Ireland for Indian Students: Top Universities, Eligibility, Fees, and Salary

 Elective Modules

-As they progress, students have the opportunity to specialise in areas aligned with their career aspirations.
-For example, Dublin City University offers pathways in Accounting, Marketing and Human Resource Management within its Business Studies programme.
+As students move forward, they can choose specialisations that match their career goals.
+For instance, Dublin City University offers pathways in Accounting, Marketing and Human Resource Management within its Business Studies programme.

 Internship and Project Opportunities

-Ireland offers a blend of high-quality education and enriching life experiences, but understanding the financial requirements is crucial for planning your BBA journey.
+Ireland offers a blend of high-quality education and enriching life experiences, but understanding the cost of living in Ireland is crucial for planning your BBA journey.
 Here is a breakdown of the costs you can expect as an international student.

 Tuition Fees